Documentation

 The HTML layout for our application is very basic and should speak for itself.
 We can find our player container with id rmp.
 At the bottom of our file we find JavaScript files:

-• cordova.js which is required to build applications with Cordova
+• cordova.js which is required to build applications with Apache Cordova

 • rmp/dist/rmp.min.js Radiant Media Player self-hosted core JavaScript file

-• js/index.js which our logic to start the application and the player
+• js/index.js with our logic to start the application and the player

 www/js/index.js